richorama/richorama.github.io/_posts/2015-01-13-thoughts-on-deploying-orleans.md

 </RoleModule>
 {% endhighlight %}

-Note that the plugin configuration takes care of the internal endpoints (ports), the local storage, defines that a setting must be supplied, and can run a background task (i.e. start the silo).
-This makes it much easier for the developer.
+Note that the plugin configuration takes care of the internal endpoints (ports), the local storage, declares that a setting must be supplied, and can start a background task (i.e. start the silo).
+This takes all of these requirements away from the developer.

-The plugin does not include the grains, these are contained within the Visual Studio solution, and included with the package deployed to Azure.
+The plugin does not include the grains.
+They live in the Visual Studio solution, and are packaged up along with the plugin at deployment time.
 The plugin discovers the grains on activation in Azure.

 ## Developer experience

 Once installed on the developer's machine, consuming the plugin is simple.

-* Create a Cloud Project as normal, with a worker role containing references to the grain interfaces and classes.
+* Create a Cloud Project as normal, with a Worker Role containing references to the grain interfaces and classes.
 * Add `Orleans` as an import in the `ServiceDefinition.csdef` file (this tells cspack to include the plugin in the package):

 {% highlight xml %}